The first moment of central value of primitive quartic $L$-functions with fixed genus: Introduction

 Both works required intricate computational techniques, relying on approximations of functional equations and precise residue computations of generating function associated with Gauss sums.
 Such calculations, while effective, demand substantial computational effort.

 For example, \cite{2019The} shows, for $q\equiv 2\moda 3$,

-The authors followed the standard methodology, using approximation of the functional equation to express the sum as short sums and providing appropriate estimates for each.
-The key ingredient in their method was obtaining explicit formula for the residue of the generating function for cubic Gauss sums.
+The authors followed the standard methodology.
+Notably, nearly half of their exposition was the detailed derivation of an explicit formula for the residue of the generating function for cubic Gauss sums.
+However, this particular residue did not appear in their final asymptotic expression.

-Remark~4.5 of \cite{2019The} noted that the error term is controlled by $q^{\frac{7}{8}g}$, thereby obviating the need for explicit residue computations.

-Using double Dirichlet series, \cite{hong2025meanvaluecubiclfuncitons} confirms this assertion and offers a theoretical justification by showing that the poles lie outside the domain of convergence.
-In fact, \cite{hong2025meanvaluecubiclfuncitons} derived a streamlined proof in the cubic scenario, aligning precisely with the David's result.
+In equation (70) of \cite{2019The}, there appears an error term of size $q^{\frac{5g}{6}}$, corresponding to the residues at $u^{3}=1$.
+However, this term does not occur in the final result, where the error is instead controlled by $q^{\frac{7g}{8}}$.
+Remark~4.5 of \cite{2019The} suggests that the $q^{\frac{5g}{6}}$ term should persist in the final expression.
+In contrast, \cite{hong2025meanvaluecubiclfuncitons} demonstrates that this term indeed disappears.
+By employing double Dirichlet series, they show that the simple poles at $u^{3}=1$ lie outside the domain of convergence, eliminating the need for explicit residue computations.
+Their analysis provides a theoretical justification of this fact and, in the cubic case, yields a streamlined proof precisely matching David’s result.

 Motivated by \cite{GAO2024125}, \cite{2019The} and \cite{hong2025meanvaluecubiclfuncitons}, we consider the sum